Dharshini9842/CODTECH-Task2/README.md

 ## PROJECT DESCRIPTION:
 - A weather app contains a user input field for the user, which takes the input of the city name.
 - Once the user enters the city name and clicks on the button, then the API Request is been sent to the OpenWeatherMap
-- The response is been retrieved in the application which consists of weather, wind speed, description, etc.
+- The response is been retrieved in the application which consists of Weather, Wind speed, Humidity, Rain ,Weekly forecast, description etc.

 ## APPROACH:
 - Create the Weather App UI Structure using the HTML elements like <div>, <h1>, <input> and <button>.
 Embed all the essential CDN links for Icons, Fonts, etc.